San Marcos La Laguna, Guatemala

 We asked expats in San Marcos La Laguna what banks they use and there advice about banking.
 They advised:

 "San Marcos La Laguna, is a popular destination for expats due to its serene environment, low cost of living, and vibrant expat community.
 Before retiring there, it's important to understand a few key things.
 Firstly, the official language is Spanish, so learning the language or at least basic phrases can be beneficial.
 However, English is also widely spoken, especially in the expat community.
 The cost of living is relatively low compared to many Western countries.
 This includes housing, food, and healthcare.
 However, it's important to have a clear understanding of your budget and financial situation before moving.
 Healthcare facilities in San Marcos La Laguna may not be as advanced as those in larger cities or in your home country.
 While basic healthcare is available, serious medical conditions may require travel to a larger city.
 The climate is tropical and mild throughout the year, but it can get quite hot and humid, especially during the summer months.
 It's important to consider how well you can adapt to this type of climate.
 San Marcos La Laguna is a small town, so while it offers tranquility and a slower pace of life, it may not provide all the amenities and entertainment options that a larger city would.
 The local culture is a mix of Mayan and Spanish influences, and locals are generally friendly and welcoming to foreigners.
 However, it's important to respect local customs and traditions.
 Safety can be a concern in some parts of Guatemala, but San Marcos La Laguna is generally considered safe.
 However, it's always important to take standard precautions and stay informed about the local situation.
 Finally, it's crucial to understand the visa and residency requirements for Guatemala.
-It's recommended to consult with a legal expert or experienced expat before making the move," wrote one member in San Marcos La Laguna.
+It's recommended to consult with a legal expert or experienced expat before making the move," explained one expat living in San Marcos La Laguna, Guatemala.

 What do expats in San Marcos La Laguna appreciate most about the local culture?